reacting to . How To Setup Sumup Point Of Sale. supplying nano and small companies with a new point-of-sale payments option called POS Lite

 Yes, you do need a SumUp card reader to accept card payments together with Point of Sale Lite.

 Presently, Point of Sale Lite is compatible with the SumUp Air card reader.
-If you do not have an Air card reader yet, you can get it here.
-You can purchase the standalone Point of Sale Lite tablet here if you already have an Air card reader.
+You can get it here if you do not have an Air card reader yet.
+If you currently have an Air card reader, you can purchase the standalone Point of Sale Lite tablet here.

-Can I link Point of Sale Lite to my existing profile?
+Can I connect Point of Sale Lite to my existing profile?

-Yes, if you already have a profile, just log in with your qualifications when switching on your POS Lite.
+Yes, if you currently have a profile, just log in with your qualifications when switching on your POS Lite.

-Once visited, you have instant access to your profile, your individual item brochure, your sales history and the Business Account.
+Once logged in, you have immediate access to your profile, your personal product brochure, your sales history and business Account.

-Point of Sale Lite is compatible with invoice printers from Star Micronics and Epson that have the ability to communicate over USB, Bluetooth or Wi-Fi.
-Please keep in mind that the Solo Printer can presently not be utilized with Point of Sale Lite.
+Point of Sale Lite works with invoice printers from Star Micronics and Epson that have the ability to interact over USB, Bluetooth or Wi-Fi.
+Please note that the Solo Printer can presently not be used with Point of Sale Lite.

-Prior to you subscribe, you can register for a 30-day complimentary trial on the Goodtill site.
-You’ll require to do this online and not through the app.
-The sign-up is simple and quite fast– it’s generally about picking a username and password and providing fundamental contact information.
+Before you subscribe, you can sign up for a 30-day free trial on the Goodtill site.
+You’ll need to do this online and not through the app.
+The sign-up is basic and quite quick– it’s primarily about picking a username and password and providing standard contact details.

-Your account is produced immediately, after which requests for more in-depth service information and leads you to the Backoffice account (browser-based).
+Your account is created immediately, after which requests for more detailed service info and leads you to the Backoffice account (browser-based).

-You will not be able to test the POS app up until you’ve included items, settings and primary details to your account.
-This might take a little while, considering that it’s unclear in the dashboard where to begin.
-The most easy to use POS apps on the marketplace tend to have a step-by-step guide to help you begin quickly, whereas SumUp Point of Sale only points you to an introduction video.
+You won’t be able to test the POS app till you’ve included items, settings and primary details to your account.
+This might take a bit, considering that it’s unclear in the dashboard where to start.
+The most easy to use POS apps on the marketplace tend to have a detailed guide to assist you get going quickly, whereas SumUp Point of Sale only points you to an intro video.

-You are likewise encouraged to contact among their onboarding staff to aid with setup and find out about the software.
-If you ‘d rather get on with it on your own, there’s an assistance chat in Backoffice that can point you to the best guides in their (insufficient) POS resource section.
+You are likewise encouraged to contact one of their onboarding staff to help with setup and learn more about the software.
+If you ‘d rather get on with it on your own, there’s a support chat in Backoffice that can point you to the ideal guides in their (insufficient) POS resource area.

-We searched for answers to different queries without luck and contacted support through the messaging chat.
-In all cases, we were referred to an email address given that the assistance staff didn’t understand the answer.
-This could be an issue when you simply want to begin rapidly, especially as there are couple of explainers in the Backoffice user interface.
+We tried to find answers to different queries without luck and contacted assistance through the messaging chat.
+In all cases, we were described an email address because the support staff didn’t understand the answer.
+This could be a problem when you just want to get going rapidly, particularly as there are couple of explainers in the Backoffice interface.

-Feel confident: the Core POS module is a total POS system on its own.
-If you work in hospitality or retail, however, you will probably need the corresponding add-on modules too.
+Feel confident: the Core POS module is a total POS system by itself.
+If you operate in hospitality or retail, however, you will most likely need the corresponding add-on modules too.
 Let’s take a look at what you’re getting.

-Checkout options: This is part of the Core POS module.
-The checkout screen in the app reveals the product layout, classifications (in different tabs) and a left-hand view of the present, itemised costs.
-You’ll need to modify the item screen in the back office– this can not be done in the app.
+Checkout alternatives: This belongs to the Core POS module.
+The checkout screen in the app shows the product design, classifications (in separate tabs) and a left-hand view of the current, itemised expense.
+You’ll require to edit the item screen in the back office– this can not be done in the app.

-It provides you an alternative to accept payment over the phone, however you’ll need to handle this through your picked payment processors due to the fact that the till app just provides you the option to register it as ‘Phone’.
-The very same applies to tapping ‘Other’, ‘Gift Card/ Voucher’, ‘Account’ on the payment screen– there is no screen for getting in a referral number, so you’ll require to have a system for tracking these yourself.
+It gives you an alternative to accept payment over the phone, however you’ll need to manage this through your picked payment processors since the till app only offers you the choice to register it as ‘Phone’.
+The exact same applies to tapping ‘Other’, ‘Present Card/ Coupon’, ‘Account’ on the payment screen– there is no screen for getting in a reference number, so you’ll require to have a system for tracking these yourself.

-With an integrated card maker, the POS app will operate in conjunction with it for a smooth checkout.
-If integrated with payments, the POS app connects with the Air card reader and permits you to send payment links or create a QR code for the transaction directly on the screen.
+With an integrated card maker, the POS app will work in conjunction with it for a smooth checkout.
+If integrated with payments, the POS app connects with the Air card reader and permits you to send out payment links or generate a QR code for the transaction directly on the screen.

-Receipts: The till app lets you send out an e-mail invoice after each sale or print a sales invoice through a linked printer.
-We’ve seen reports from users that the app immediately prints a receipt whenever, even when you tap that it’s not needed, so you can’t really minimize receipt paper up until this bug is fixed.
+Invoices: The till app lets you send an email invoice after each sale or print a sales receipt through a linked printer.
+We have actually seen reports from users that the app immediately prints a receipt every time, even when you tap that it’s not required, so you can’t actually save on receipt paper up until this bug is fixed.

-Stock library: With the Core POS module, you have standard product management capabilities.
-This consists of stock levels, low stock notices, supplier lists, bulk product import and an in-depth products library.
+Inventory library: With the Core POS module, you have fundamental product management capabilities.
+This includes stock levels, low stock notices, provider lists, bulk item import and a comprehensive products library.

-Each item can be connected to a classification and have variations, attributes (added layer of variations), modifiers, tags, SKUs, VAT rates, an image and more.
-After products are added to your account, you can include them to the till interface through the slightly awkward ‘Selling Design’ in the back workplace.
+Each product can be attached to a category and have versions, attributes (added layer of variations), modifiers, tags, SKUs, VAT rates, an image and more.
+After items are contributed to your account, you can include them to the till interface through the somewhat awkward ‘Offering Design’ in the back office.

-If you sign up for Advanced Stock, you get more advanced functions like:
+If you register for Advanced Stock, you get more advanced features like:

 Integrated and automated order

-Consumers and commitment: The Core POS module allows you to include customers with contact details to a list, divisible into client groups.
-They can be published to the system to conserve time if you already have a spreadsheet of people.
+Customers and loyalty: The Core POS module allows you to include consumers with contact details to a list, divisible into consumer groups.
+If you currently have a spreadsheet of individuals, they can be uploaded to the system to conserve time.

-With the extra customer loyalty module, you can run a points-based commitment programme through an app.
-This operates in combination with the client directory site.
+With the extra client loyalty module, you can run a points-based loyalty programme through an app.
+This works in conjunction with the client directory site.

-Hospitality: The Hospitality module supplies food-and-drink features like ingredient-tracking, menu, course and cover management with recipes, table strategies with timers, customer tabs, split expenses and a connection with the cooking area.
+Hospitality: The Hospitality module offers food-and-drink functions like ingredient-tracking, menu, course and cover management with dishes, table plans with timers, customer tabs, divided bills and a connection with the cooking area.